 A September 11, 1973 ad for the Four Star and the United Artists Inglewood.
 Thanks to Mike Rivest for locating it.
 Tony Valdez notes that in the mid-1970s, the theatre was raided by the LAPD Administrative Vice Unit for its live, on stage sex show.

 A 1975 ad.
-Thanks to Ken McIntyre for adding it as a comment on a thread about the theatre on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for adding it as a comment on a thread about the theatre on the Photos of Los Angeles Facebook group.

-A 1976 ad that Ken McIntyre located for a post on Photos of Los Angeles.
+A 1976 ad that Ken McIntyre located for a post on the Photos of Los Angeles private Facebook group.
 The Inglewood and Long Beach theatres listed were the former United Artists houses.
 The Mitchells were gone by the end of 1976.

 The theatre was later operated as an independent and re-equipped for 70mm with a pair of DP70s that had come out of the Fox Wilshire.
 In the 80's and early 90's it had a grand period as a revival house showing classics, Indian movies and lots of 70mm presentations.
 Scott Shepard notes that when he worked there as a projectionist in 1983 it was Louis Federici who was operating the theatre.